twm/gospark/README.md

 This is a compatible reimplementation of the [original spark][original] in the [Go programming language][golang].
-Given a functioning Go environment you should be able to compile it by tying `make`.
+Given a functioning Go environment you should be able to compile it by typing `GOPATH=$PWD go build spark`.

 The original README follows.